- All-Inclusive

 What you'll do

 Experience one of the largest Viking exhibitions on the planet at The Swedish History Museum.
-‘The Viking World’ contains thousands of amazing ancient artifacts – including Viking coins, jewelry, clothing and weapons – as well as cool interactive stations that tell the story of these fearsome Nordic warriors through themes of cosmology, shipbuilding, rune carving and more.
+‘The Viking World’ contains over 2,500 amazing ancient artifacts –including Viking coins, jewelry, clothing and weapons – as well as cool interactive stations that tell the story of these fearsome Nordic warriors through themes of cosmology, shipbuilding, rune carving and more.
 Join in with awe-inspiring Viking-based activities in the sunny courtyard during summer.

 Don’t miss the interactive family exhibition Together through time, with hands-on activities, a film experience, and real objects from the Stone Age to the Middle Ages.
 Explore what unites us as humans through time and space – the urge to create, travel and meet.